Applies from Thu 24 Feb 2022, 9.05am to Wed 8 Feb 2023, 11.00am. Last reviewed: Thu 24 Feb 2022, 5.16pm.

-Other planned events: Ongoing 1080 wild dog and fox baiting program
+Other planned events: Notice of ongoing 1080 baiting

-NSW National Parks and Wildlife Service is conducting ongoing 1080 (sodium fluoroacetate) wild dog and fox baiting programs from Thursday 14 February to Wednesday 13 August 2019.
-These programs are part of an integrated pest animal control strategy, which also includes trapping and shooting, with the aim of minimising the impacts of these pests on neighbouring stock.
+The NSW National Parks and Wildlife Service (NPWS) will be conducting a baiting program using baits containing 1080 (sodium fluoroacetate) poison for the control of wild dogs and foxes.
+The program will be continuous and ongoing between 9 February 2022 until 8 February 2023.
+These programs are part of an integrated pest animal control strategy, aimed at minimising the impacts of these animals on neighbouring stock.

 - Thredbo Valley